insightsengineering/osprey/README.md

 To qualify to `osprey` package, TLG code has to:

-1. Be a function that produces a output
+1. Be a function that produces an output
-2. Have working example
+2. Have a working example
 3. Use [roxygen documentation](http://r-pkgs.had.co.nz/man.html) for creation of Help
-4. Have help page
+4. Have a help page
 5. Be compatible with pkgdown (should be when points 1-4 are OK)

 ### Instructions